Farmington police: 3 people killed, 2 officers injured in shooting; suspect dead

 While the incident is being investigated, Dustin Avenue is shut down between Ute Street and Apache Street.
 Please avoid the area.

+Farmington police also said they do not believe there is a second suspect.

-According to Farmington Municipal Schools, all schools were placed under preventative lockdowns at the request of the Farmington Police Department around 11:15 a.m.
+According to Farmington Municipal Schools, all schools were placed under preventative lockdowns at the request of the Farmington police around 11:15 a.m.
 Monday.
 All of those lockdowns have been lifted.

 This is a developing story.
 Stay with KOB 4 Eyewitness News and KOB.com for updates.